HL7/fhir-ips/input/pagecontent/design.md

-### Representing "known absent" and "not known"

-In line with the approach followed for the IPS CDA implementation Guide, we enforce by design that for required sections the expressions of "known absent" and "not known" are explicitly asserted in the resource referred to in the entries and not by using the emptyReason attribute in the section.

-This rule is applied for the following required sections:
-* Allergies and Intolerances
-* Medication Summary
-* Problems

-The following sections are recommended (not required), and for these sections in the case of “unknown” or “no information” this may either be asserted explicitly (as above) or the section itself may be omitted:
-* History of Procedures
-* Medical devices
-* Immunizations

-All of the other sections are expected to be omitted in the case of absence of information.

 ### Profiling Approach

 By design, the IPS dataset is a "minimal and non-exhaustive patient summary dataset, specialty-agnostic, condition-independent, but readily usable by clinicians for the cross-border unscheduled care of a patient".